ustaalon/LethalCompany.ExtraDays/README.md

 All players need to have the mod installed to play.

 ### If you are using it with DynamicDeadline mod
 I did the relevant adjustments so it will work without any issues, so you can play both mods together.
-Moreover, I fix two major issues that happens when you have higher deadline:
+Moreover, I fix two major issues that happens when you have more than 3 days of deadline, that happens in both mods:
-- Enemies are not spawning when you have deadline higher than 10 days or more
+- Enemies not spawning when you have deadline higher than 10 days or more
 - Negative buying rate from the company
 So by using my mod, it will fix those issues for both of them.